Toby Hall: Late career

 On October 30, 2008, the White Sox declined a $2.25 million option on Hall, making him a free agent.
 He signed a minor league contract with the Houston Astros on January 14, 2009, and was invited to spring training.
 On February 22, 2009, Hall elected to undergo shoulder surgery, which enabled the Astros to void his deal.
 Hall did not play professionally during the 2009 season.

 On January 22, 2010, Hall signed a minor league contract with the Texas Rangers with an invitation to spring training.
 On June 24, 2010, Hall was released.
 Other than playing in one minor league game with Texas, Hall did not play professionally during the 2010 season.

 On March 10, 2011, Hall signed with the Camden Riversharks of the independent Atlantic League of Professional Baseball.
 He appeared in 93 games with Camden, batting .255 with two home runs and 32 RBI.
 On December 20, 2011, Hall retired from baseball as a player.

 Coaching career

 In 2025, Hall was named as interim manager of the Windy City ThunderBolts of the Frontier League.

+On November 14, 2025, he was announced as manager of the Florence Y'alls of the same league.